What Happens After Divorce Papers are Served?

 We suggest you read our article on California divorce trials.
 It is quite excellent, if we do say so ourselves.
 After divorce papers are served, a contested case may go to trial.
 Family law trials can get pretty complex.
 An attorney's representation is very important.

-You have been served with divorce papers and your case is in Orange County, California.
-Now what?
+You have been served with divorce papers - now what?

-It doesn’t have to be high stress or doom and gloom.
-You need an attorney’s help.
-We are a premiere family law firm in Orange County, California.
-We offer an affordable initial strategy session and are ready to meet with you.
+It doesn't have to be high stress or doom and gloom.
+You need an attorney's help.
+We are a premier California family law firm with offices in Orange County and Los Angeles.
+We offer an affordable initial strategy session and are ready to help.

 We hope you enjoyed this article.